theopenconversationkit/tock/docs-mk/en/docs/about/showcase.md

 ## Other Tock bots...

-Various organizations already leverage Tock to build conversational agents (which are not mentionned here).
-Among them, some of the [TOSIT](http://tosit.fr/) companies - not only [SNCF](https://www.sncf.com/).
+Various organizations already leverage Tock to build conversational agents, which are not mentionned here (among them, several of the [TOSIT](http://tosit.fr/) companies).
 Sometimes these applications are not dedicated to public usage and their organization will not communicate about them.
-We will mention them here when it is possible :)
+We will mention them here when it is possible ;)

-By the way, do not hesitate to look at the [Gitter](https://gitter.im/tockchat/Lobby) community chat to see professionals, students, large and smaller companies currently using or experimenting with Tock for their conversational or _NLU_ projects.
+Do not hesitate to look at the [Gitter](https://gitter.im/tockchat/Lobby) community chat to see professionals, students, large and smaller companies currently using or experimenting with Tock for their conversational or _NLU_ projects.